Yeah, and we're up to audio sound by 15 out of 40.

 Yes.

-Okay, was part and parcel same thing.
+Well, it's part and parcel of the same thing.

-So it's it's it's basically the same thing.
+So it's basically the same thing.

-The the only thing I ask my fellow constituents of Wisconsin to do is start on a new health care initiative, and that's to get Congressman Steve Kagan back into his uh medical practice where he can reap the benefits of his own doing.
+The only thing I ask my fellow constituents of Wisconsin to do is start on a new health care initiative, and that's to get Congressman Steve Kagan back into his medical practice where he can reap the benefits of his own doing.

 That's a great campaign slogan.